robertsLando/Mqtt2Mqtt/README.md

 ### Broker settings

-Used to set up the MQTT Broker
+Used to set up the MQTT Broker.
+To edit settings click on the fab button in the bottom right corner

 - **Port**: The port where the broker will listen for incoming connections
 - **Websocket**: Enable this to enable MQTT over websockets